 Treatment and Prevention

 The best treatment for degenerative disc disease will vary depending on what stage it is in.
 If your main concern is pain relief with non-invasive techniques, the good news is that chiropractors can relieve pain from degenerative disc disease.They can do this in several ways which have proven effective in studies such as the ones below.

 A 2014 study of 40 men found that spinal manipulation provided immediate short-term relief.
 The participants experienced improvements in pain, mobility, and hip flexion.

 A 2021 case study found that a 59-year old male taxi driver with Parkinson’s disease had pain, postural issues, and gait problems associated with degenerative disc disease.
 After 35 chiropractic sessions, the man experienced significant improvements in pain, mobility, gait, posture, and well-being.

 These are just two examples of many studies detailing chiropractic care’s ability to provide relief from degenerative disc disease.
 By seeking appropriate medical care, it’s possible to prevent progression through the stages of DDD and maintain a high quality of life.

-At Better Health Chiropractic and Physical Rehab, we’ve helped thousands of Alaskans deal with their disc pain and degeneration.
+At Better Health Alaska, we’ve helped thousands of Alaskans deal with their disc pain and degeneration.
 Our Alaska Back Pain Protocol can help relieve pain, prevent degenerative disc disease, and ensure the overall health of the spine, no matter your age.

 While everyone experiences some amount of disc degeneration, it shouldn’t be causing you pain.
 If it does, it’s time to seek professional care from a chiropractor to determine the extent of the issue and come up with a plan to relieve that pain and prevent further issues.

-Contact us today to schedule an appointment to keep your spine healthy!
+Contact Better Health Alaska today to schedule an appointment to keep your spine healthy!